return42/sphkerneldoc/linux_src_doc/include/linux/regmap_h.rst

 write_flag_mask
     Mask to be set in the top bytes of the register when doing a write.
-If both read_flag_mask and write_flag_mask are empty the regmap_bus default masks are used.
+If both read_flag_mask and write_flag_mask are empty and zero_flag_mask is not set the regmap_bus default masks are used.

+zero_flag_mask
+    If set, read_flag_mask and write_flag_mask are used even if they are both empty.

 use_single_rw
     If set, converts the bulk read and write operations into